salesforcecli/plugin-auth/messages/sfdxurl.store.md

 You can also create a JSON file that has a top-level property named sfdxAuthUrl whose value is the authorization URL.
 Finally, you can create a normal text file that includes just the URL and nothing else.

+Alternatively, you can pipe the SFDX authorization url through standard input by using the --sfdx-url-stdin flag and providing the '-' character as the value.

 # flags.sfdx-url-file.summary

 Path to a file that contains the Salesforce DX authorization URL.

+# flags.sfdx-url-stdin.summary

-Use the '-' character to pipe the value through standard input (stdin).
+Provide '-' as the value to pipe the Salesforce DX authorization URL through standard input (stdin).

 # examples